bichedeflex/OpenCore-Install-Guide/config.plist/README.md

 ## Selecting your platform

 Now comes the important part, selecting the configuration path.
 Each platform has their own unique quirks that you need to account for so knowing your hardware is super important.
-See below for what to follow:
+See below for what to follow: (noob here, where, when, how ??))

 ### Intel Desktop